-The Otago Regional Rescue Helicopter service flies life-saving skills and resources directly to where they are most needed.
+The Otago Southland Rescue Helicopter service flies life-saving skills and resources directly to where they are most needed.

 HeliOtago operates the rescue helicopters from its fully crewed dedicated helicopter base at Taieri Airfield in Dunedin, with a satellite base in Queenstown.
 Enhancing this capability is a BK117 helicopter based at Southern Lakes Helicopters in Te Anau, that may be called on, as available, when needed.

 The service brings highly skilled clinical crew to wherever they are needed with a mandated activation time of ten minutes (day), 20 minutes (night) but achieving an average of 5 minutes (day) and 15 minutes (night), 365 days a year.

 In the event of an accident or medical emergency that is time critical or requires higher level care, the Otago Southland Rescue Helicopter service will be dispatched bringing rapid help across the Southern Region.

 In conjunction with other emergency services when and where available, the helicopter will fly life-saving crew, rescue equipment and ICU resources directly to the scene.
 The helicopter arrives with two registered paramedics (at least one of whom is an intensive care paramedic) who are specially trained flight crew.
 If the mission requires specialist Intensive Care Retrieval Team from Dunedin Public Hospital ICU we have the ability to bring them to the scene too – our patients couldn’t be in better hands.
 The team provides highly skilled, evidence based treatment ahead of flying to the most appropriate hospital for definitive care.